 - Balcon Del Cielo – one of the best sellers of Banos with incredible views overlooking volcanoes and rivers running through the valley below.

 Traveling to Colombia after Ecuador?
-You may want to check out some of these posts on incredible places to visit in Colombia:
+Check out these posts on some cool places to visit in Colombia: